-The term remediation is appropriate in cases where it is not possible to rehabilitate due to ecosystems being irretrievably degraded, or where a system has been fundamentally altered in character but has, over time, adjusted and achieved a state of dynamic equilibrium.
-The aim of remediation is to improve the ecological condition of the ecosystem, while not aiming for an outcome which resembles its original condition (WRC, 2004).
+The term remediation is appropriate in cases where it is not possible to rehabilitate due to ecosystems being irretrievably degraded or where a system has been fundamentally altered in character but has, over time, adjusted and achieved a state of dynamic equilibrium.
+Remediation aims to improve the ecological condition of the ecosystem, while not aiming for an outcome which resembles its original condition (WRC, 2004).